Skip to Main Content

 Arizona Criminal Justice Commission: Crime Victim Services

-The Arizona Criminal Justice Commission's (ACJC) Crime Victim Services area oversees and administers two key programs: the Crime Victim Compensation and the Crime Victim Assistance programs.
+The Arizona Criminal Justice Commission's Crime Victim Services area oversees and administers two key programs: the Crime Victim Compensation program and the Crime Victim Assistance program.
 The Crime Victim Assistance Program provides grants to private non-profit or government agencies that deliver direct services to crime victims.
 The Crime Victim Compensation Program is administered through ACJC, but resides locally in each of Arizona's 15 county attorney offices.

-Arizona Department of Public Safety: VOCA Administration Unit
+Arizona Department of Public Safety: Victims of Crime Act (VOCA) Administration Unit

 The mission of the Victims of Crime Act (VOCA) Administration Unit is to effectively administer VOCA assistance funds by ensuring appropriate and accessible services are available to crime victims, enhancing the delivery of those services through technical assistance, training opportunities, and promoting a continuum of care for every victim in every community.